 What protections are in place for water, wildlife, and soils?

+Sensitive resources such as wetlands, sensitive wildlife habitat, etc. will be identified during the park and project level evaluations and planning processes.
+Eliminating or minimizing impacts to sensitive resources is an important component of Park natural resource management.
 Projects must follow buffers and resource protections and must obtain required permits when applicable.
 Examples include Forest Practices Applications for thinning and road work, Hydraulic Project Approvals for work at water crossings, and SEPA review where required.
 Prescriptions identify and buffer sensitive resources and retain or create habitat features such as snags and down wood.

 Will heavy equipment damage the forest?

+This type of work will have some short-term impacts, no matter what methods are used.
+This impact is carefully weighed against the expected benefit to the ecosystem.
 Equipment is carefully selected to minimize as much impact as possible to the forest floor.
 Equipment operators also use a variety of techniques to help minimize impact such as modifying their tires, using slash to create a buffer between equipment and soil, as well as operating only during weather conditions that will not cause excess erosion.
 DNR-mandated road and crossing upgrades improve drainage and reduce erosion risks.

 Why not let the forest take care of itself?

 Most forests in County parks are second-growth stands that developed after historic clear-cutting and replanting and have departed significantly from native reference conditions, or what can be considered an ecologically resilient forest.
 Trees often compete at very high levels, which suppresses understory, reduces biodiversity, and increases vulnerability to insects, disease, and drought.
 Selective restoration reduces stress and puts these forests back on a track toward the development of mature forest conditions such as larger trees and layered habitat, which improves long-term resilience.
 Resilience is the forest's ability to withstand stressors such as pests, drought, fire, and climate change.
+For more information on the studies and references used to guide this process, please see the References section of the Policy.

 What specific restoration actions might I see?

 The toolbox includes selective thinning, small group selection or gap creation, young-stand thinning where dense plantations need early care, planting of site-appropriate native species, invasive plant control, habitat wood creation and retention, and limited road work tied to treatments.
+For more information on the studies and references used to guide this process, please see the References section of the Policy.

 Will invasive plants take over after thinning?